knutsoned/bevy_lazy_signals/README.md

         .add_plugins(DefaultPlugins)
         // resource to hold the entity ID of each lazy signals primitive .init_resource::<ConfigResource>()
-        // NOTE: the user application will need to register each custom LazySignalsState<T> type
+        // NOTE: the developer will need to register each custom LazySignalsState<T> type

         // also need to register tuple types for args if they contain custom types (I think)
         // .register_type::<LazyImmutable<MyType>>()